roshinirekha/netflix_sql_project/README.md

 GROUP BY category;
 ```
 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## 📈 Key Insights
+- Movies are more common than TV Shows on Netflix
+- USA and India produce the highest number of titles
+- TV-MA is the most frequent rating
+- Content production increased significantly after 2015
+- Certain genres dominate Netflix’s catalog

+ ## ✅ Conclusion
+- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
+- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
+- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+## 🛠️ Tools Used

+- SQL (PostgreSQL)
+- Kaggle Dataset

+## 👩‍💻 Author-Roshini R
+This project is part of my data analytics portfolio.